Segment your subscribers

 We could talk about A/B testing all day.
 If you’re after tips on how to conduct tests and a bunch of other ideas, read this article on A/B testing tricks so good you’ll kick yourself you’ve been missing out.

-6.5 The best time to send
+Best time to send

 A common question people ask once they have their basic email plan in order is: what time should I actually send my emails?